HansonSoftware/haydenhanson.dev/src/projects/process-scheduler.md

 ## Overview

 My task was to finish a series of functions to implement a feature for the KAIA virtual system.
-I implemented a process scheduler for this virtual machine to let it know which process is the best one to pick next.
+I implemented a process scheduler for this virtual machine to let the system know which process is the best one to pick next.

 **C Topics:**